microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     2. Add a task to setup environment by using install_environment.sh file in environment_setup folder.
 This will install all the python modules required for the project.

-        -**Hint:** Use a command line task
+        **Hint:** Use a command line task that allows you to run the shell script.

-    3. Add a task to get Azure ML Workspace connection by using Workspace.py in "service/code" folder.
+    3. Add a task to get Azure ML Workspace connection using Workspace.py in "service/code" folder.
 This will establish connection to Azure ML workspace by using yourd workspace details in config.json file.

+        **Hint:** Use a command line task that allows you to run the python script.
-        -**Note:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.
+        **Note:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.

-    4. Add a task to acquire time series transactions data by using AcquireData.py in "service/code" folder.
+    4. Add a task to acquire time series transactions data using AcquireData.py in "service/code" folder.
 This will download and extract the data required to train a forecasting model in the next steps.

-    5. Azure CLI task to train ARIMA model to forecast transactions – TrainOnLocal.py is the file used in the Inline Script
+    5. Add a task to train ARIMA forecasting model using TrainOnLocal.py in "service/code" folder.
+This will build a model to forecast demand of items from AdventureWorks database.

-    6. Azure CLI task to evaluate the model performance – EvaluateModel.py is the file used in the Inline Script
+    6. Add a task to evaluate the model performance using EvaluateModel.py in "service/code" folder.
+This will evaluate how well the model is doing by using evaluation metrics such as R-squared and RMSE(Root mean squared error).

-    7. Azure CLI task to register the model in Azure ML Workspace for model versioning – RegisterModel.py is the file used in the Inline Script
+    7. Add a task to register the model in Azure ML Model Registry for model versioning using RegisterModel.py in "service/code" folder.

-    8. Azure CLI task to score the model, to forecast future transactions – ScoreModel.py is the file used in the Inline Script
+    8. Add a task to score the model, to forecast future transactions using ScoreModel.py in "service/code" folder.
+This will create a scoring file

-    9. At this point, you have the option of choosing an artifact for your Release pipeline (An artifact is the deployable component of your applicaton/model).
+    9. At this point, you have the option of choosing an artifact for your Release pipeline.
+An artifact is the deployable component of your applicaton/model.
 If you like to use Build Artifact, then you have two following steps to perform in Build pipeline.
         - Use Copy Files task to copy files from $(Build.SourcesDirectory) to $(Build.ArtifactStagingDirectory)
         - Use Publish Artifact task with $(Build.ArtifactStagingDirectory) as path to publish.
         Note: Alternatively, you have more Artifact options such as Model Artifact that you could use if you want to go that route.